-Also, ensure that your staff meets certain requirements like only using company provided computers or tablets.
+Also, ensure that your staff meets certain requirements such as only using company provided computers or tablets.
 These are simple best practices that every office should encourage.
 In addition, cyber security software training will help your staff identify risks and how to avoid them.
-Putting time and effort into a training procedure will help your staff understand the value of protecting patient data and securing their medical office.
+Putting time and effort into a training procedure will help your staff understand the value of protecting patient data and securing their work place.

-As previously mentioned, HIPAA regulates much of what goes into the safeguarding of patient records.
+As previously mentioned, HIPAA regulates the safeguarding of patient records.
 So it’s no surprise that they also require a plan be put in place for recovering sensitive data under the HIPAA Security Rule.
-You must ensure that a structured approach is in place to counteract the harm a hacking event could do to your practice.
+You must ensure that a structured approach is in place to counteract a hacking event and what it could do to your practice.
 As a medical provider, ask yourself:

-Also ask yourself how much revenue could be lost in any of these scenarios.
+Also, ask yourself how much revenue could be lost in any of these scenarios.
 These questions will help narrow in on your most critical data outlets.
 Once that is set, create plans for how to restore and maintain access to data in the event of a loss.
-Create data backups or keeping additional computers on standby are a few things to consider.
-Part of safely securing your data is making sure that you do not keep your primary and back-up data together in the same location.
-These strategic actions should keep your data safe against a cyber-attack or physical loss such as a natural or manmade disaster.
+Creating data backups or keeping additional computers on standby are a few things to consider.
+Part of safely securing your data is making sure that you do not keep your primary and backup data together in the same location.
+These strategic actions will help to keep your data safe against a cyber attack or a physical loss such as a natural or man-made disaster.

-Boost the financial health and productivity of your practice.
+Improve the financial health and productivity of your medical practice.